Masonhassan1/The-Food-Hub/README.md

 ## Api and DB

-This webApp is using [The Meal DB](https://www.themealdb.com/) to get the recipies.
+This webApp is using [The Meal DB](https://www.themealdb.com/) to get the receipes.
 To manage users we use [Auth0](https://auth0.com/) and to save each user's favs, [MongoDB](https://www.mongodb.com/).

 ## Contributing 🖇️